Skip to main content

 Accessing airport lounges

 When it comes to accessing an airport lounge, some frequent travelers prefer to get a membership at either a network of lounges, or through their preferred airline.
 If you're a less frequent traveler, you may find that day passes are more economical.
-Depending on your preferences, below are several ways to get access to a lounge.
+Below, we’ve outlined several ways to access a lounge.

 Priority Pass™

-One of the most popular and easily accessible airport lounge networks is Priority Pass, a global collection of independently owned airport lounges.
-This network has over 1,300 lounges in 600 cities throughout the world.
-With that kind of global footprint, you might be flying through an airport with a lounge participating in the Priority Pass network.
-Each lounge is slightly different in layout and features, but generally includes the most important amenities such as free refreshments, Wi-Fi and comfortable places to relax.
+Priority Pass is a network of over 1,300 lounges across the globe.
+With that kind of footprint, it’s possible you’ll fly through an airport with a lounge participating in the Priority Pass network.
+Each lounge is slightly different in layout and features, but generally includes amenities such as free refreshments, Wi-Fi and comfortable places to relax.

 The cost of Priority Pass includes an annual fee, plus depending on the membership tier, there may be an additional fee for each visit.
 If you have a Priority Pass membership, you're able to utilize their participating lounges regardless of the airline you're flying or the class of your ticket.